insighio/esp-idf-repartitioner/README.md

+# Simple OTA example

+This example is based on `esp_https_ota` component's APIs.

-# esp-idf-repartitioner
+# Link

-an example project in ESP-IDF on how to repartion and flush micropython Over-The-Air
+ * The main/repartition.h is copied from forum post: https://www.esp32.com/viewtopic.php?f=13&t=12004#p52962 and further adapted/enhanced to match the requirements.